farshidb2011/react-modal-hook-manager/README.md

 # react modal hook mangaer

-this package don't have any component for show modal. so you must created your own component for show modal.
+This package does not include any components for displaying modals.
+You need to create your own components to show modals.

-you can use this package for mangage modals.
+Use this package to manage modal states easily.

-for example:
+## Example:

-Add ModalProvider to your root component.
+Add ModalProvider to your root component:

 ```js
 index.jsx;